Gluten-Free Strawberry Dutch Baby with Chocolate Chips (Oat Flour Recipe)

-Deliciously rich and sweet, this gluten-free strawberry Dutch baby is the ultimate special breakfast or brunch!
-It only takes a few minutes to put together, and is a crowd-pleaser that’s sure to impress.
+With plenty of strawberries and rich chocolate, this gluten-free strawberry Dutch baby is the ultimate special breakfast or brunch!
+The custard-like pancake is made with eggs and oat flour and only takes a few minutes to put together for a crowd-pleaser that’s sure to impress.

 Closeup of syrup pouring on a slice of strawberry Dutch baby.